ronakupadhyaya/SQL/day2/normalize/README.md

 It should be possible to query your schema to find all subproducts for a given product.

-✅ Go to the folder `sql/day2/normalize_amazon` and create migrations to create a normalized schema.
-Run `npm install` and `db-migrate up` to test your migration.
+✅ Go to the folder `sql/day2/normalize` and create migrations to create a normalized schema.
+Run `db-migrate up` to test your migration.

 <details><summary>
 Solution